MarkPearce/Reignmaker-lite/Kingdom_Events.md

 **Special:** Once per event, you can try to recruit the bandits (Diplomacy only) - on success, gain a free Garrison.

+**If Unresolved:** Each turn: lose 1 Resource and +1 Unrest (Failure result).
+Bandits entrench themselves and grow stronger.

 ---

 ## Boomtown